• Home

 These qualifications are explained in our Admissions and Continual Occupancy Policies (ACOP).

-• The head of the household must be a U.S. citizen or eligible non-citizen.
-(Family MAY BE eligible, even if parents are not citizens, if child is born in the U.S.)
+• Head of household must be a U.S. citizen or eligible non-citizen.
+Families may still qualify if a child is a U.S. citizen.

-• Provide a Social Security number for all family members, age 6 or older, or will pro
+• Provide Social Security numbers for all household members age 6 and older, or certification that they do not have one.

 These qualifications are explained in our Admissions and Continual Occupancy Policies (ACOP).

-• The head of the household must be a U.S. citizen or eligible non-citizen.
-(Family MAY BE eligible, even if parents are not citizens, if child is born in the U.S.)
+• Head of household must be a U.S. citizen or eligible non-citizen.
+Families may still qualify if a child is a U.S. citizen.

-• Provide a Social Security number for all family members, age 6 or older, or will provide a written certification that they do not have a Social Security number.
+• Provide Social Security numbers for all household members age 6 and older, or certification that they do not have one.

-• No outstanding debts to the Department of Housing and Urban development.
+• Must have no outstanding debts to the U.S. Department of Housing and Urban Development (HUD).

 Admissions Statement